searls/searls.github.com/content/posts/gaming-with-a-mac-plus-egpu.md

 ![monitor, keyboard, mouse, eGPU, and closed MacBook Pro](/uploads/IMG_4122.jpg)

-The eGPU ships with a hilariously short 1 foot cable, so you'll want to reach for an active 2 meter cable as soon as possible.
+The eGPU ships with a hilariously short 1-foot cable, so you'll want to reach for an active 2 meter cable as soon as possible.

 ### Setting up macOS